The 10 best National Parks for Spring Break

 Joshua Tree National Park is in southern California near the city of Palm Springs, and straddles two distinct desert ecosystems (Image credit: Mimi Ditchie Photography)

 Joshua Tree National Park is in southern California near the city of Palm Springs, and straddles two distinct desert ecosystems: the Mojave and the Colorado.
 It is named for the trees native to the Mojave Desert, which takes up the western portion of the Park and sits a bit higher and is therefore cooler – sometimes even experiencing snow in winter.
 This diverse desert environment is characterized by alternating dense and sparse collections of Joshua trees and large boulders, some of which are billions of years old.
-Its iconic landscape is a true haven for hikers and rock climbers who come to explore its patterns of dense forest and rock formation.
+Its iconic landscape is a true haven for hikers and rock climbers who come to explore its patterns of dense forest and rock formations.
 Enjoy the best hikes in Joshua Tree National Park during Spring Break and enjoy milder temperatures before the real heat kicks in.

 4. Grand Canyon